 Now that you have created your nonprofit corporation, you can obtain your federal and New York state tax exemptions.
 Here are the steps you must take to obtain your tax-exempt status:

 1. File your Form 1023 federal tax exemption application

-2. Obtain your New York state tax exemption
+2. Obtain your New York state tax exemptions

 3. Other state reporting and registration requirements

-Depending on your activities and the size of your organization, you may need to register with the New York attorney general before doing any fundraising activities.
-Check with the New York attorney general's website at www.CharitiesNYS.com for additional rules, or for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Depending on your activities and the size of your organization, you may need to register with the New York Attorney General before doing any fundraising activities.
+Check the Attorney General’s website for information and rules about fundraising and registration requirements for nonprofits.